blotfi/resolver-ad2s1210-F28379D/README.md

 ![image](https://github.com/blotfi/resolver-ad2s1210-F28379D/assets/24873186/5845176b-20b5-4692-8104-f86653ddf8e3)
 ![image](https://github.com/blotfi/resolver-ad2s1210-F28379D/assets/24873186/d6ee8b42-6b69-4d23-beb2-9537433a9469)

-The AD2S1210 creates an excitation signal to be sent to the resolver and decode the sin/cos signals to an absolute position and also gives the rotational speed
+The AD2S1210 creates an excitation signal to be sent to the resolver and decodes the sin/cos signals to an absolute position and also gives the rotational speed

 You can buy the board that interface the AD2S1210 on